phpsu/phpsu/docs/CommandLine/Sync.md

 # phpsu sync

-This command is the basic command that provides the entire suit of synchronising data between two systems
+This command is the basic command that provides the entire suit of synchronising data between two systems.

 ## Usage